Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *A Hopeless Semantic* for Solo Contrabassist - 2019, 6'

-*Of Species in Gradus, in Steps of my Gait* for Solo Guitarist (after John Dowland) - 2019, 5'
+*Of Species in Gradus, in Steps of my Gait* for Solo Guitarist (after John Dowland) - 2019, 5' <br />
+&emsp; also available in an arrangement for Violinist and Cellist

 *Skylines and (B-2) Spirits* for Solo Harpsichordist - 2018, 5'

 #### Works in Progress

+*Shared Lives and Spaces (SLS)* for Violinist and Cellist (after Susan Leigh Star)

+*Caring Promiscuously and Experimentally (CPE)* for Violinist and Keyboardist (after C.P.E.
+Bach's *Empfindungen* and the Care Collective's *Care Manifesto*)

 *Fragments of a Lover's Discourse: Cento-Madrigali*, Book of Madrigals for SATTB, or SATB plus Instrumentalist (texts by Roland Barthes\*, Alain de Lille, Marianne Moore, Giordano Bruno, Octavio Paz\*, St. John of the Cross, Jaden Smith) - at least 35'

 \* texts used without permission

-*Caring Promiscuously and Experimentally (CPE)* for Violinist and Keyboardist (after C.P.E.
-Bach's *Empfindungen* and the Care Collective's *Care Manifesto*)

 #### Other